Deltares-research/AIHydroPoints.jl/README.md

     Convert 10m winds to stresses
 - `netcdf_utils.jl`
     Write data in delft3d-fm his format nc files
+- `abstract_series.jl`, `timeseries.jl`, `series_netcdf.jl`, `series_zarr.jl`, `series_jld2.jl`
+    Utilities for TimeSeries including their meta-data.
+There are basic functions to get the data, times, names, etc. and also for reading and writing to different formats.
+The TimeSeries type is based on AbstractTimeSeries, and implements an in-memory array based version.
+Reading routines are lazy, so only a subset of the data is loaded into memory when needed.
 ## Other
 - `test_minio_zarr_with_julia.ipynb`
     Test script for downloading a subset of the 1980-2023 DCSM run